 Certificate and bond issuance costs were paid to a financial institution for structuring financing arrangements (see Note 8).
-These issuance costs are being amortized over the related debt term of 30 years.
-Interest expense includes amortization of certificate and bond issuance costs of \$178,703 and \$58,136 in 2024 and 2023, respectively.
+These issuance costs are being amortized over the related debt term of 5 to 30 years.
+Interest expense includes amortization of certificate and bond issuance costs of \$178,811 and \$178,703 in 2025 and 2024, respectively.

 The unamortized portions of the certificate and bond issuance costs are presented as other assets and a reduction to long-term debt in the accompanying consolidated statements of financial position.
-The unamortized bond issuance costs totaled \$756,614 and \$933,636 at March 31, 2024 and 2023, respectively.
+The unamortized bond issuance costs totaled \$577,803 and \$756,614 at March 31, 2025 and 2024, respectively.